FrankHu-MSFT/AutoHotkeyScripts/README.md

 Please reach out to FRHU, if you're interested in a short video of me using it.

 # Support
 If there are any issues in regards to this sample, please file a GitHub issue.
-This sample is not supported by Azure Support or Microsoft nor is this plugin associated with Microsoft.
+This sample is not supported by Azure Support or Microsoft nor is this AHK associated with Microsoft.